Erriez/Clipboarder/README.md

 ### Unmounting

 Safely unmounting the USB stick is a user responsibility.
-Unmounting from a menu is planned.
+Unmounting via a menu is supported on Linux only.

 ## Build from source